 Established in 2012 to provide assistance to a female student at the Over-the-Rhine campus.
 Student must be in at least her second semester, have a proven record of success, minimum GPA of 2.0, and no disciplinary issues Presented on Linda’s birthday – January 21.

-In memory of Joseph W. Tafaro, M.D., a life long learner and father of Chatfield’s fifth president, awarded annually to a student interested in pursing a career in medicine or health care.
+In memory of Joseph W. Tafaro, M.D., a life-long learner and father of Chatfield’s fifth president, awarded annually to a student interested in pursuing a career in medicine or health care.

 Established in honor of Miriam Thompson, OSU, founding dean of Chatfield College and founder of Hope Emergency Service.
-Awarded to students who demonstrate financial need, for full-time or part-time students.
+Awarded to students who demonstrate financial need.

-Established by Theodore C. Wagenaar, long-time educator at Miami.
+Established by Theodore C. Wagenaar, long-time educator at Miami University.
 Preference is given to students pursuing education or social science.
-Need-based.
+Award is need-based.